Walk in Castres in the Tarn

 Leisure centers and tourist sites

-• The Lac de Montagnès, to the south of Castres, hosts an aquatic leisure center, surrounded by nature, the Aqua Wi'Fun.
-A tree climbing park, Lac'Cro Parc, allows you to gain height and contemplate the lake and the surrounding forest, from the treetops!
+• Lake Montagnès, south of Castres, is home to a water sports center, the Aqua Wi'Fun, in the heart of nature.
+A treetop adventure park, Lac'Cro Parc, allows you to gain height and contemplate the lake and the surrounding forest from the treetops!

-• In Mazamet, the Bonnecombe leisure center has a playground, a picnic area and a sports course.
+• In Mazamet, the Bonnecombe leisure center has a playground, a picnic area and a sports trail.

 • In Mazamet, the Maison du Bois et du Jouet is a fun space, with more than 40 games available, but also educational on the making of wooden toys.